Xi says back to work, back to school, back to consumption to revive struggling economy

 The economists polled were less certain when looking further ahead: “[F]orecasts for second quarter GDP growth ranged from -5.0% to +5.0%, with economists based in mainland China providing all of the more optimistic predictions.”

-China’s businesses and households are feeling the pain. “[M]illions of small businesses and households are battling to survive, and unemployment, especially among migrant workers, has remained elevated,” according to Caixin (paywall), leading to growing pressure on the government step-up stimulus.
+China’s businesses and households are feeling the pain. “[M]illions of small businesses and households are battling to survive, and unemployment, especially among migrant workers, has remained elevated,” according to Caixin (paywall), leading to growing pressure on the government to step up stimulus.
 Measures being discussed include direct cash transfers to low-income households and stimulus packages to help small businesses and boost employment.

 - The people’s employment